-A stepper motor is an electric motor that is brush-less and synchronous.
-It converts digital pulses into mechanical shaft rotations.
+A stepper motor is a brushless, synchronous electric motor that converts digital pulses into mechanical shaft rotations.
 Each rotation of a stepper motor is divided into a set number of steps, sometimes as many as 200 steps.
 The stepper motor must be sent a separate pulse for each step.
 The stepper motor can only receive one pulse and take one step at a time and each step must be the same length.
-Since each pulse sent results in the motor rotating a precise angle, typically1.8 degrees, the position of the stepper motor can be precisely controlled without any feedback mechanism.
+Since each pulse results in the motor rotating a precise angle — typically 1.8 degrees — you can precisely control the position of the stepper motor without any feedback mechanism.

-Advantages of using Stepper Motors
+Advantages of Using Stepper Motors

-- a wide range of rotational speeds can be utilized since the speed of a step motor is proportional to the frequency of the input pulses from your controller.
+A wide range of rotational speeds can be utilized since the speed of a step motor is proportional to the frequency of the input pulses from your controller.

-- Precise open-loop positional control is possible with a stepper motor without any feedback mechanism.
+Precise open-loop positional control is possible with a stepper motor without any feedback mechanism.

-- Very low speed rotation is possible with a load that is coupled directly to the shaft of the stepper motor.
+Very low speed rotation is possible with a load that is coupled directly to the shaft of the stepper motor.

-- A stepper motor is quite reliable because there are no contact brushes.
+A stepper motor is quite reliable because there are no contact brushes.
 Generally, the life of a stepper motor is determined by the life of the stepper motor bearing.

-- A stepper motor is very good at starting, stopping and reversing direction.
+A stepper motor is very good at starting, stopping, and reversing direction.

-- An energized stepper motor maintains full torque at standstill position.
+An energized stepper motor maintains full torque at standstill position.

 Types of Stepper Motors

 Microstepping is a relatively new stepping motor system.
 Microstepping energizes the stepper motor winding in a manner that further subdivides the number of positions between poles.
 Some microstepping controllers are capable of dividing a full step (1.8 deg) into 256 microsteps.
 This would result in 51,200 steps in one revolution (.007 deg/step).
 Microstepping is usually applied to applications that require accurate positioning and smoother motion over a broad range of speeds.
 As in the half-step mode, microstepping reduces torque by about 30% compared to full-step mode.

 Linear Motion Control